NixOS/rfcs/rfcs/0145-doc-strings.md

 We think that a future documentation tool could be out of one of the two following categories.

 - (1) Tools that utilize static code analysis and configuration files.
-(This is the current approach)

 - (2) Tools that use dynamic evaluation to attach name and value relationships and provides more accurate documentation with less configuration overhead.

-  > We could solve such concerns in [`tvix`](https://tvix.dev/) or in `nix`, which could vend a tool that pre-evaluates expressions and gathers their respective documentation.

 For the beginning it seems promising to start with the static approach (1).
 In the long term a dynamic approach (2) seems more promising and accurate but requires a much deeper understanding of compilers and evaluators.

 However the border between those two variants is not strict and we might find future tools that fit our needs just perfectly.

-## Type

-- An RFC under construction specifies the used Syntax within the `# Type` Heading.
-- The `type` feature should belong in the nix syntax.
-Try them within the comments first; This is still possible.

-- see a [preview](https://typednix.dev) of an eventual future doc-type-syntax.

 ## Native support in Nix

-- `NixOS/nix` could implement native support for doc-comments so that our users do not have to rely on nixpkgs or external tools.
+- `NixOS/nix` should implement native support for doc-comments so that our users do not have to rely on nixpkgs or external tools.
 Those tools can still exist and provide more custom functionality, but documenting nix expressions should be natively possible.

+We propose to add:

+- Adding two builtins: `getAttrDoc` and `getLambdaDoc`
+- both introduced with `unsafe` prefix
+- until properly stabilized according to the official process for feature stabilization.

 ## References